Liftoff logo on blue background with illustrations of three diverse people in colorful geometric shapes resembling a cityscape.

 While I give an overview of how I worked with a great team of UX’ers to make user journeys, site maps, and wireframes, I want to focus on the resource library work as I claimed ownership of that feature.

-Defining our Design Pillars
+Defining our design pillars

 At the beginning of any project it's important to align on the higher level goals for this work.